Applifting/pomuzeme.si/doc/contributing.md

 - [ActiveAdmin](https://github.com/activeadmin/activeadmin) for scaffolding controllers
 - Postgres with postgis extension.
 Use [activerecord-postgis-adapter](https://github.com/rgeo/activerecord-postgis-adapter)
 - Google geolocation api - need to find appropriate gem, maybe [geocoder](https://github.com/alexreisner/geocoder)

+## Definition of Done

+This is the minimal definition of done that every code contribution must adhere to

+- Documentation exists on the level of Service objects
+- Entity model is updated if you've done a change in entities -